Elementary Education (MEd)

 *International students may have additional application requirements.
 See International Graduate Admissions for more information.

-For questions regarding the application process, e-mail the Office of Graduate Admission at firstname.lastname@example.org.
+For questions regarding the application process, e-mail the Office of Graduate Services at firstname.lastname@example.org.

 MEd Core Education Courses (9 semester hours):

-Play and Arts in Early Childhood: - Theory and practice concerning developmental aspects of play and creativity and their relationship to music, movement, creative drama and the visual arts.
+Play and Arts in Early Childhood: Theory and practice concerning developmental aspects of play and creativity and their relationship to music, movement, creative drama and the visual arts.
 Art production techniques.
-Active emphasis on age appropriate art activities as well as student's own artistic development.
-Teacher's role in preparation of environment for children from diverse backgrounds and special needs.
+Active emphasis on age appropriate art activities as well as the student's own artistic development and the teacher's role in preparation of the environment for children from diverse backgrounds and special needs.

 99% of Xavier’s teaching licensure students pass their state exams.

 Early Childhood or Middle Childhood Education Licensure involves additional coursework and can be pursued separately or at the same time as the MEd.

 Xavier offers small classes with a personalized experience to help teachers take the next career step and provides the network to help them connect with the Cincinnati education community.